Skip to main content

 Entry-level griddles with one or two burners may offer limited zone control, while premium models with four independent burners give you restaurant-style flexibility.
 If you cook for groups or regularly prepare multi-component meals, prioritize models with at least two independently controlled zones.

-Seasoning & Maintenance
+Seasoning and Maintenance

 Flat top grills require seasoning — a thin layer of oil baked into the cooking surface that prevents rust and creates natural non-stick properties.
 To season a new griddle for first use: